nus-cs2103-AY2122S2/tp/docs/UserGuide.md

  Favourites the specified client in the RealEstatePro represented by a star as shown below.

 💡 **Note**:
  * If the client was favourited before, calling `favourite` command on this particular client will unfavourite him/her.
-This command will remove "🌟" from the client. <br/> Additionally, the client information will not show up on the Favourite window anymore.
+This command will remove "🌟" from the client. <br/> Additionally, the client information will not show up on the Favourites window anymore.

 The user (real estate agent) will be able to view a more compact list of favourited clients in a new window called Favourites window.